Help

 Protest committee codes (entered after a hearing or RC decision)

-• BFD — Black Flag Disqualification, rule 30.4 (cannot be discarded)
+- BFD — Black Flag Disqualification, rule 30.4 (discardable)

 By default (RRS A5.2), all penalty codes score series entries + 1 points.
 If you enable A5.3 starting-area scoring in Settings, most codes instead score starting-area entries + 1 for that race — a smaller penalty when turnout is low.
-DNC and BFD always score series entries + 1 regardless.
+DNC still scores series entries + 1 regardless.
+A third option, starting area including DNC (RRS A5.3 as changed by DBSC Sailing Instruction A13.2), scores DNC from the boats that came to the start + 1 as well.

-DNE and BFD cannot be discarded.
-In the standings table they are shown in red.
-Even if a DNE or BFD is a competitor's worst score, the discard falls on their next-worst result instead.
+DNE cannot be discarded.
+In the standings table it is shown in red.
+Even if a DNE is a competitor’s worst score, the discard falls on their next-worst result instead.
+A plain BFD, by contrast, is an ordinary disqualification and can be discarded like any other score.

 Additive penalty codes (applied to finishers)

-A boat that finishes but is penalised by the protest committee may be assigned an additive penalty code using the flag icon next to their name in the finisher list.
-Click the flag to open the penalty editor.
+A boat that finishes but is penalised by the protest committee may be assigned an additive penalty code from the row actions menu (the ⋯ button on its row in the finisher list).
+Open the menu and choose Set scoring penalty.

 Per RRS A6.2, additive penalties do not change other competitors’ scores — two boats may legitimately share the same score.
 The penalised score is capped at the DNF score for that race.
 Penalty codes are shown in amber in the standings table, e.g. 4 (ZFP).